 Hashimoto's can be hard to diagnose in the early phases of the disease.
 Therefore, most people do not learn they have Hashimoto's until significant damage has occurred to the thyroid.
 This autoimmune condition frequently runs in families.
 Sometimes people who have a family history of Hashimoto's are more likely to diagnose and treat the disease earlier.

 People with Hashimoto's usually have the same symptoms as people with hypothyroidism.
 There are no symptoms that are unique to Hashimoto's.
 That said, autoimmune conditions may cause further aggravation and discomfort compared to conditions that are not caused by autoimmune processes.
 Typically, your immune system protects your organs and keeps you healthy.
 With autoimmune conditions, however, your immune cells attack healthy tissues in your body.

 Given this combination of symptoms, it is no wonder that people with untreated or uncontrollable Hashimoto's can struggle to perform daily activities, including providing an income.

 Some people can be severely impacted by Hashimoto's disease if it is uncontrolled or if secondary health conditions arise.
-If you are unable to work to support yourself and your family because of Hashimoto's, you may apply for disability benefits.
+Suppose you are unable to work to support yourself and your family because of Hashimoto's.
+In that case, you may apply for disability benefits.
 For example, people with heart issues related to thyroid disorders may be eligible for disability benefits.

 Hashimoto's can also limit your physical stamina.
 People who work physically demanding jobs may not be able to perform their job duties.
 For example, doing repeated actions such as lifting or standing for long periods may be difficult due to leg swelling, joint pain, and muscle cramping.